-- 1. Prevailing statutes, regulations, ordinances (all courses for this element are part of the prerequisite curriculum outlined in Step 1); - 2.
-Public health principles (all courses for this element are part of the pre-requisite curriculum outlined in Step 1); - 3.
-Communication skills (Step 1); - 4.
-Food microbiology (some of the courses for this element are part of the pre-requisite curriculum outlined in Step 1); - 5.
-Epidemiology; - 6.
-Hazard Analysis Critical Control Points (HACCP); - 7.
-Allergen Management - 8.
+- 1. Prevailing statutes, regulations, ordinances (some of the courses for this element are part of the pre-requisite curriculum outlined in Step 1); - 2.
+Public health principles (some courses for this element are part of the pre-requisite curriculum outlined in Step 1); - 3.
+Food microbiology (some of the courses for this element are part of the pre-requisite curriculum outlined in Step 1); - 4.
+Epidemiology; - 5.
+Hazard Analysis Critical Control Points (HACCP); - 6.
+Allergen Management - 7.
 Emergency Management